 Of course!
 Our HESA Graduate Assistant will work with you to set up a date and time to visit.
 We're very proud of the beautiful Storrs campus and would love to meet anyone interested in our program.

-Because HESA is a nationally recognized program we understand that not every interested student is able to travel to Connecticut.
-So, we do not give special consideration to individuals who visit with us.
+Because HESA is a nationally-recognized program we understand that not every interested student is able to travel to Connecticut.
+Due to this, we do not give special consideration to individuals who visit with us.

 What is the typical HESA student?

 Thankfully there is really no "typical" HESA student!
 We've been fortunate to draw students and professionals from diverse and interesting majors, programs, and departments.
 HESA has students from Poli-Sci, Architecture, Psychology, Philosophy, Broadcasting, Education, Sciences, Communications and all sorts of other majors.

 HESA students also benefit from the program's diversity of experiences and backgrounds.
 The cohorts are made up of students who bring in a wide range of professional and co-curricular experiences.
 Students are able to see the perspectives and influences that come with residential life experience, student union board membership, student government positions, club and group leadership, community service, and organizational affiliations.
 In addition, our students come from all over the nation—from California to Maine- as well as other countries!

 If there is a "typical" HESA student, it is someone who wants to be a concerned and dedicated student affairs practitioner.

 HESA encourages applications from individuals who are prepared to enter responsible graduate positions in student affairs.
 Because the HESA graduate assistantships provide direct services to students and organizations, we assume that those entering our program have already developed some basic skills in working with college students.
 We provide training for graduate assistants but these important positions require an ability to learn quickly and the dedication to be a member of a high-performing student affairs office.